gbif/ssg-example/content/02_documentation/01_creating-content/02-front-matter/en.md

 ---
 title: Front matter
 description: How to add meta data to a markdown file
+image: /images/lake3.jpg
+imageTitle: Rain on lake How to add meta data to a markdown file How to add meta data to a markdown file
+imageLink: /images/lake3.jpg
+category: Documentation
+subCategory: Creating content
 ---

 # Front matter

-The article content is written in markdown.
+_The article content is written in markdown.
 But we need some meta data to know what to do with the file.
-This is added as so called `front matter` in the beginning of the file.
+This is added as so called `front matter` in the beginning of the file._

 ## Format
 This data has to be at the beginning of all files.
 Notice that it starts and ends with --- .
 It should include as a minimum include a title.